longcipher/0g-gateway/README.md

 * OpenAI-Compatible RESTful API: Fully compatible with OpenAI API interfaces, enabling seamless integration without any code modifications to existing applications.

-* Zero-Authentication Experience: Simplifies the user authentication process by integrating @0glabs/0g-serving-broker, eliminating the need for wallets and gas fees to utilize AI services.
+* Zero-Authentication Experience: Simplifies the user authentication process by integrating `@0glabs/0g-serving-broker`, eliminating the need for wallets and gas fees to utilize AI services.

-* High-Performance Proxy: Optimizes the request forwarding process to ensure low latency and high throughput, improving the response speed of AI applications.
+* High-Performance Proxy: Use bun as node runtime, optimizes the request forwarding process to ensure low latency and high throughput, improving the response speed of AI applications.

 ## Future Vision